 My parents were immigrants to the United States.
 I grew up listening to their nostalgic stories from their childhood, including memories of their favorite foods that they miss.
-Sometimes when the nostalgia got too strong, they recreated their favorite dishes.
+Sometimes when the nostalgia got too strong, they recreated their favorite dishes by adapting.
 However, not all the right ingredients were available in grocery stores here, but my parents told me that the substitute ingredients were good enough.

 My parents didn’t know it, but they prepared me well to be a food allergy mom.
 When we have life threatening food allergies, we avoid those certain allergens to stay healthy.
 But in doing that, we miss out on a lot, including family favorite recipes or new cultural culinary experiences.
 Through the adaptation of family and cultural recipes to what was available here in the United States, my parents gave me the mindset for adapting recipes for food allergies.
 When I thought about it that way, it didn’t seem too hard.

 At any given point in my family’s history, we have had a long list of allergens and a short list of safe foods and recipes we loved.
 Now we mainly avoid peanuts, tree nuts, and some fruits and veggies.
 (In the past we have had to avoid 30+ different foods; it was exhausting).
 It seemed like we ate lots of mac and cheese, chicken, corn, and rice.
 However, my kids asked for specific foods we used to eat before life with food allergies.

 Before my younger son was diagnosed with food allergies at age 2, my older son was quite the foodie.
 We had to restrict our dining options due to his food allergies and my older son told me how much he missed eating Chinese dim sum, noodles, and other favorite dishes.
 That’s when I started adapting recipes and making his favorites at home.
 Later, when my older son was also diagnosed with food allergies as a middle schooler, I became determined to write down and share our family’s recipes so they can always know how to prepare their favorite meals.